antivenom03/magnus-archives/Statements/Mag1 - Angler fish.md

 _statement ends_

 The investigation at the time, and the follow-up we’ve done over the last couple have days, have found no evidence to corroborate Mr. Watts’ account of his experience.
-I was initially inclined to re-file this statement in the ‘Discredited’ section of [[the Archives]], a new category I’ve created that will, I suspect, be housing the majority of these files.
+I was initially inclined to re-file this statement in the ‘Discredited’ section of the Archives, a new category I’ve created that will, I suspect, be housing the majority of these files.

-However, Sasha did some digging into the police reports of the time and it turns out that between 2005 and 2010, when Mr Watts’ encounter supposedly took place, there were six disappearances in and around [[Old Fishmarket Close, Edinburgh|Old Fishmarket Close]]: [[Jessica McEwen]] in November 2005, [[Sarah Baldwin]] in August 2006, [[Daniel Rawlings]] in December of the same year, then [[Ashley Dobson]] and [[Megan Shaw]] in May and June of 2008.
-Then finally, as Mr Watts mentioned, [[John Fellowes]] in March 2010.
+However, Sasha did some digging into the police reports of the time and it turns out that between 2005 and 2010, when Mr Watts’ encounter supposedly took place, there were six disappearances in and around Old Fishmarket Close: [[Jessica McEwen]] in November 2005, [[Sarah Baldwin]] in August 2006, [[Daniel Rawlings]] in December of the same year, then [[Ashley Dobson]] and [[Megan Shaw]] in May and June of 2008.
+Then finally, as Mr Watts mentioned, John Fellowes in March 2010.
 All six disappearances remain unsolved.

 Baldwin and Shaw were definitely smokers, but there’s no evidence either way about the others, if they’re even connected.
-Sasha did find one other thing, specifically in the case of [[Ashley Dobson]].
+Sasha did find one other thing, specifically in the case of Ashley Dobson.
 It was a copy of the last photograph taken by her phone and sent to her sister Siobhan.
 The caption was “check out this drunk creeper lol”, but the picture is of a darkened, apparently empty, alleyway, with stairs leading up into it.

 It appears to be the same alleyway which Mr Watts described in his statement, the one that, according to the maps of the area, leads to Tron Square, but there doesn’t seem to be anyone in the photograph at all.